Shell Asset Management Co. Invests $55,000 in Westport Fuel Systems Inc. (NASDAQ:WPRT)

-Shell Asset Management Co. purchased a new position in shares of Westport Fuel Systems Inc. (NASDAQ:WPRT) (TSE:WPRT) in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund purchased 10,300 shares of the auto parts company’s stock, valued at approximately $55,000.
+Shell Asset Management Co. bought a new position in shares of Westport Fuel Systems Inc. (NASDAQ:WPRT) (TSE:WPRT) in the second quarter, according to the company in its most recent filing with the SEC.
+The fund bought 10,300 shares of the auto parts company’s stock, valued at approximately $55,000.

-Several other large investors have also recently added to or reduced their stakes in the company.
-DekaBank Deutsche Girozentrale acquired a new position in Westport Fuel Systems in the 2nd quarter valued at about $9,583,000.
-Commonwealth Equity Services LLC acquired a new position in Westport Fuel Systems in the 1st quarter valued at about $112,000.
-BlackRock Inc. acquired a new position in Westport Fuel Systems in the 1st quarter valued at about $1,204,000.
-Firethorn Wealth Partners LLC acquired a new position in Westport Fuel Systems in the 1st quarter valued at about $451,000.
-Finally, HighTower Advisors LLC acquired a new position in Westport Fuel Systems in the 1st quarter valued at about $143,000.
-31.60% of the stock is owned by institutional investors and hedge funds.
+Several other large investors have also recently modified their holdings of the company.
+Northern Trust Corp grew its holdings in shares of Westport Fuel Systems by 6.5% during the 1st quarter.
+Northern Trust Corp now owns 52,752 shares of the auto parts company’s stock worth $379,000 after purchasing an additional 3,242 shares during the period.
+Great West Life Assurance Co.
+Can acquired a new position in Westport Fuel Systems during the 2nd quarter worth approximately $34,000.
+Squarepoint Ops LLC lifted its position in Westport Fuel Systems by 23.7% during the 1st quarter.
+Squarepoint Ops LLC now owns 52,226 shares of the auto parts company’s stock worth $376,000 after acquiring an additional 10,007 shares in the last quarter.
+CIBC World Markets Inc. acquired a new position in Westport Fuel Systems during the 1st quarter worth approximately $83,000.
+Finally, Walleye Trading LLC acquired a new position in Westport Fuel Systems during the 1st quarter worth approximately $93,000.
+Institutional investors and hedge funds own 31.60% of the company’s stock.

-Several research analysts recently weighed in on the stock.
-HC Wainwright reissued a “buy” rating and issued a $16.00 target price on shares of Westport Fuel Systems in a research note on Monday, August 9th.
-JPMorgan Chase & Co. assumed coverage on Westport Fuel Systems in a report on Thursday, September 9th.
-They issued a “neutral” rating and a $5.00 price target for the company.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the company.
-According to data from MarketBeat, the company presently has a consensus rating of “Hold” and a consensus target price of $9.25.
+WPRT has been the topic of a number of recent analyst reports.
+HC Wainwright reaffirmed a “buy” rating and issued a $16.00 target price on shares of Westport Fuel Systems in a research report on Monday, August 9th.
+JPMorgan Chase & Co. began coverage on Westport Fuel Systems in a research report on Thursday, September 9th.
+They set a “neutral” rating and a $5.00 price target on the stock.
+One research analyst has rated the stock with a sell rating, one has given a hold rating and three have given a buy rating to the stock.
+Based on data from MarketBeat.com, the company has an average rating of “Hold” and a consensus price target of $9.25.

+Westport Fuel Systems (NASDAQ:WPRT) (TSE:WPRT) last released its quarterly earnings results on Thursday, August 5th.
+The auto parts company reported $0.07 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.04) by $0.11.
+Westport Fuel Systems had a return on equity of 9.70% and a net margin of 6.13%.
+The company had revenue of $84.70 million during the quarter, compared to analysts’ expectations of $69.67 million.
+On average, equities research analysts predict that Westport Fuel Systems Inc. will post 0.12 EPS for the current year.

 Westport Fuel Systems, Inc is a transportation technology company.
 It engages in the engineering, manufacture, and supply of alternative fuel systems and components.
 The firm operates through the following segments: Transportation, The Cummins Westport, Inc (CWI) Joint Venture, and Corporate.
 The Transportation segment designs, manufactures, and sells alternative fuel systems and components for transportation applications.